 My mother was an orphan who suffered great abuse; thus, she faced the inherent hardships of raising a family with an extremely fragile makeup.
-Because of her upbringing, her emotional composition was brittle, leaving her temperament volatile back then.
+Because of her upbringing, her emotional composition was brittle, easily broken, leaving her temperament volatile back then.

 In this extremely uncertain environment, I was stalwart in my tenacious quest for balance, making me a peacemaker.
 To a fault, I strove to maintain harmony in all our relations; thus, I acquired mental breakdown early in my life.